Duane0410/NameGenerator/README.md

     npm install
     ```

+3. Make sure to set up the necessary environment variables in a .env file for the frontend.
+The required environment variables are:

+- `REACT_APP_API_KEY` (used for the OpenAI token)

-3. Start the frontend application in development mode:
+4. Start the frontend application in development mode:

     ```bash
     npm start
     ```

-4. Open `http://localhost:3000` in your web browser to access the application.
+5. Open `http://localhost:3000` in your web browser to access the application.

 ### Available Scripts